 Many of the world's marine fisheries no longer yield the benefits they once did, due to over fishing and degradation of the supporting ecosystems.
 Governments are responding to the fisheries crisis by reducing fishing efforts and protecting fisheries habitats.
 However, fisheries managers are also asking whether the advances in aquaculture, that now enable juveniles of many species to be produced en masse, can be applied to speed up recovery of some stocks, or increase the production of others.

-We invite you to join us also in Sydney, at the Fifth International Symposium in this series, where the latest science and knowledge about the effects and effectiveness of stock enhancement and sea ranching will be presented.
+We invite you to join us also in Sarasota, at the Sixth International Symposium in this series, where the latest science and knowledge about the effects and effectiveness of stock enhancement, sea ranching and restocking will be presented.